gpietro/react-numpad/README.md

 When the value is changed, onChange(selectedValue) will fire.

-All NumPad components, except Calendar, share the base component, following the higher-order component technique.
+All NumPad components, except Calendar, share a base component, following the higher-order component technique.
 This allows to create new components (Time, Number, Date,...) by simply overriding few common properties.

 ### NumPad.Number
-Input field for integer value.
+Input field for numeric value.

 ```shell
 <NumPad.Number